aamrits/interview-questions-prep/javascript.md

 }
 console.log(sum(2, 3));
 ```
 a, b are the parameters.
-2, 3 are `arguments`.
+2, 3 are **arguments**.
-The values which we pass insde a function are called as `arguments` and the labels or identiers which gets those values are known as `parameters`.
+The values which we pass insde a function are called as **arguments** and the labels or identiers which gets those values are known as **parameters**.

 **[⬆](#Questions)**
 ---
 #### Q16
 ### ✍Function overiding and overloading.
-- Function overloading is a feature of object oriented programming where two or more functions can have the same name but different parameters.
+*Function overloading* is a feature of object oriented programming where two or more functions can have the same name but different parameters.
 When a function name is overloaded with different jobs it is called Function Overloading.
 But this is present C++. **In JavaScript, there is no Function Overloading**.

-- JavaScript supports overriding, so if you define two functions with the same name, the last one defined will override the previously defined version and every time a call will be made to the function, the last defined one will get executed.
+JavaScript supports *overriding*, so if you define two functions with the same name, the last one defined will override the previously defined version and every time a call will be made to the function, the last defined one will get executed.

 **[⬆](#Questions)**
 ---